blndev/prometheus-playground/readme.md

 Now you can open your browser and go to http://localhost:3000 to reach a preconfigured grafana instance.

+To see how Prometheus is performing, you can use this Dashboard: http://localhost:3000/d/6skUaNvik/prometheus-2-0-stats?refresh=1m&orgId=1

 Additional Services:
 * http://localhost:9000/ to reach Prometheus
 * http://localhost:9100/metrics to reach Node 1